gadget-framework/gadget2/docs/userguide.md

 same value for $<$dl$>$ as for the stock, as specified in the main stock file.

+\bigskip
 There are three formats for the initial stock distribution data, as given below:

+\bigskip
-Normal Condition - use a Normal function to generate the length distribution, with a relative condition factor to assign a mean weight to the initial populationNormal Parametric - use a Normal function to generate the length distribution, with a parametric weight-length relationship to calculate a mean weight for the initial populationNumerical - specify the numbers, and the corresponding mean weights, for the initial population
+Normal Condition - use a Normal function to generate the length distribution, with a relative condition factor to assign a mean weight to the initial population Normal Parametric - use a Normal function to generate the length distribution, with a parametric weight-length relationship to calculate a mean weight for the initial population Numerical - specify the numbers, and the corresponding mean weights, for the initial population

 ### Normal Condition Distribution